-Since FY 2015-16, the share of central taxes to be shared with states was increased from 32 percent to 42 percent following the recommendations of the 14th Finance Commission.
-It is important to note that Union Budget 2017-18 continues to follow the norms of increased devolution.
+Since FY 2015-16, the share of central taxes to be shared with states was increased from 32 percent to 42 percent following the recommendations of the Fourteenth Finance Commission (FFC).
+It is important to note that the Union Budget 2017-18 continues to follow the norms of increased devolution.
 However in real terms the increased resources do not show much change.
-Table 1.1 clearly show that, while the share of states in central taxes as percentage of GDP has increased marginally, other transfers and total Union transfers to states as percentage of GDP have remained almost at same levels.
+Table 1.1 clearly shows that while the share of states in central taxes as percentage of GDP has increased marginally, other transfers and total Union transfers to states as percentage of GDP have remained almost at same levels.
 It thus follows that increasing the states' share in divisible pool of central taxes has so far not led to any substantial increase in the overall resources transferred to states.